-In the survey mode, readings are taken from the surface of the build-ing material, whereas in the penetrating mode, pin holes or larger holes are made and the readings are taken at a certain depth.
-The readings are usually standardized to a common unit, such as wood moisture equivalent (WME).
+In the survey mode, readings are taken from the surface of the building material, whereas in the penetrating mode, pin holes or larger holes are made and the readings are taken at a certain depth.
+The common unit, wood moisture equivalent (WME), provides a standardized way to measure readings.
 Readings of 16 to 20% WME are considered borderline moist while those exceed-ing 20% WME are usually considered excessively moist.
 This level of moisture is capable of supporting the growth of mold.
-Thus, if this level is found, mold could be present in the building material, wall cavity air, etcetera.
+Mold could be present in the building material, wall cavity air, etcetera at this level.

 Surface samples are of two basic types – cello-tape or sticky tape samples and swab samples.
 Both types collect living, dead, and dormant mold.
-Both can be analyzed directly under the microscope in a third party laboratory accredited by the American Industrial Hygiene Association (AIHA).
+A third party laboratory accredited by the American Industrial Hygiene Association (AIHA) can analyze both types under a microscope.
 The examination evaluates the sample for the genuses or genera of mold, percent coverage, and growth structures present.
 ESC usually has the swabs streaked on nutrient agar plates (i.e., Petri dishes) in the laboratory.
-They are then held under controlled conditions and evaluated for the genuses or genera of mold, percent coverage, and extent of growth (Colony FormingUnits or CFUs).
+They are then held under controlled conditions.
+An evaluation is made for the genuses or genera of mold, percent coverage, and extent of growth (Colony Forming Units or CFUs).
 Whatever the analysis is, ESC uses internal criteria to determine if significant mold contamination is present.

 We are a Florida-licensed Engineering business with three Florida licensed Mold-Related Services Assessors on staff, as well as a Certified Industrial Hygienist (CIH, American Board of Industrial Hygiene, www.abih.org).
 We are just a telephone call (800-226-1735) or an e-mail away (email@example.com).
 Contact us today!